Bob Katter Sr.

-Robert Cummin Katter (born Cummin Robert Katter, 5 September 1918 – 18 March 1990) was an Australian politician who served in the House of Representatives from 1966 to 1990, representing the National Party (originally named the Country Party).
-He served as Minister for the Army in the McMahon Government in 1972.
+Robert Cummin Katter (born Cummin Robert Katter; 5 September 1918 – 18 March 1990) was an Australian politician who served in the House of Representatives from 1966 to 1990, representing the National Party (originally named the Country Party).
+He served as Minister for the Army in the McMahon government in 1972.
 His sons Bob Katter Jr. and Carl Katter as well as grandson Robbie have also been involved in politics.

 Early years

-Katter was born on 5 September 1918 in South Brisbane, Queensland, the fourth child of Vivian Bridget (née Warby) and Carl Robert Katter.
-His father was a Maronite Catholic born in Lebanon and his mother was Australian.
+Katter was born on 5 September 1918 in South Brisbane, Queensland, the fourth child of Vivian Bridget (née Warby) and Carlyle Assad Khittar, later Carl Robert Katter.
+His father was a Maronite Catholic born in Bcharre, Mount Lebanon Mutasarrifate, although "Assyria" is what Katter stated in his naturalisation documents and his mother was Australian born to parents also from Mount Lebanon.
 He has been described as a cousin of the Lebanese-American poet Khalil Gibran.
 His father was one of the two-dozen original investors in the airline Qantas.
 He was raised and educated "probably by the nuns" in Cloncurry and later at Mount Carmel College in Charters Towers.
 He began legal studies at the University of Queensland and resided at St Leo's College (when the college was at Wickham Terrace).

 With the outbreak of World War II, he served in the Australian Army as a lieutenant from 1940 and was promoted to captain in 1942.
 In July 1942, his service was terminated on grounds of ill health.
 Later he was proprietor of the local drapery business, menswear store and picture theatre in Cloncurry, Queensland.
 One of his first actions in taking over the cinema was to remove the steel railings which separated the Aboriginal patrons from other cinema-goers, and to remove the hard chairs, so that everyone was forced to share the canvas seats normally reserved for European Australians.

 Katter served on Cloncurry Shire Council for over twenty years.
 He was a Councillor from 1946 to 1967 and was its Chairman from 1948 to 1951 and again from 1964 to 1967.

-Katter married his first wife, Mabel Horn, in 1943, and they were married until she died in 1971.
+Katter married his first wife, Mabel Horn, in 1944, and they were married until she died in 1971.
 Bob Jr, Norman and Geraldine are his children from his first marriage.
 Katter remarried in 1976 to Joycelyn Steel.
 Carl, Richard and Bernadette are his children from his second marriage.